 If Goran Vojnović were a Serbian-Slovenian-Prekmurian feminist, I joked the first time I read this novel, it still wouldn’t have helped him.
 Because Ćrtice by Tina Perić, our former co-guide on the Ljubljana Feminist Tour, is such an astonishingly good book that it hurts.
 It is not “the next Southern Scum Go Home!”; it is...Continue Reading

-One night several years ago, in Ljubljana’s then jazz-oriented Sax Pub, I faced a dilemma.
+One night several years ago, in Ljubljana’s then jazz-oriented Sax Pub (the heritage still apparent today through the building’s saxophone-related murals), I faced a dilemma.
 Should I order another beer?
-Or should I make a beeline home, since my boisterous friends have left me to my own devices in order to achieve their higher purpose?
-If I’m not mistaken, the clock was nearing half past...Continue Reading
+Or should I make a beeline home, since my boisterous friends have left me to my own devices in order to achieve their higher purpose?...Continue Reading

 She is dressed in black, she is unmarried and childless, her poems and literature draw topics from Slovenian folk tales, and she is a behemothic lover of cats.
 For the mentioned reasons she is often referred to in general public as ‘the witch’.
 She is also outspoken, controversial, provocative, and rebellious.
 Certainly not something society...Continue Reading